How to set up a strong marketing automation foundation—and why your data and tech dictate your strategy

 October 31, 2023

-Image shows lemon font on a sage green background that fades into lavender at the bottom and into lemon in the bottom right corner, where there's a sage-colored Klaviyo flag.
-The text reads "Marketing automation: how to set up a strong foundation."
+Image shows lemon font on a sage green background that fades into lavender in the bottom right corner, where there's a sage-colored Klaviyo flag.
+The text reads "How to set up marketing automation: creating a strong foundation."

 In marketing, a minimum viable product has its time and place—or, let’s be honest, lots of times and places.